Know Your Rights: Reproductive Health Care in California Jails

-The law does not require jails to offer HIV and STI testing, but experts recommend that they do so.
-If testing is provided, it must be voluntary and you must be able to refuse it.
-Jails should also be providing education about STIs, including how to prevent getting or transmitting STIs, symptoms and treatment.
+The law does not require jails to offer HIV and STI testing except for pregnant people, but experts recommend that they do so.
+If you are tested, it must be voluntary.
+This means you must be able to refuse it.

 Does the jail have to give me treatment for HIV or other STIs?

-Yes, the jail must provide treatment for serious medical needs.
-Health experts say that the treatments should be consistent with federal treatment guidelines for people living with HIV and other STIs.
+Yes.
+The jail must provide treatment for serious medical needs.
+Health experts say that the HIV and STI treatments should be consistent with federal treatment guidelines.

-Does the jail have to give me personal hygiene supplies for my period/menstrual cycle?
+Does the jail have to give me menstrual products for my period?

 Yes.
-The jail must provide you with personal hygiene materials (like pads or tampons) that you need.
+You have the right to access free menstrual products, including both pads and tampons.
+The jail must provide you with enough pads and tampons for your entire menstrual cycle or as needed as part of pregnancy or postpartum care.
 Any person who needs the supplies must be allowed to use them, regardless of the person’s gender identity or gender expression.

-I was sexually assaulted or sexually harassed.
-What should I do?
+I was raped, sexually assaulted, and/or sexually harassed.
+What are my rights?

-First and foremost, the jail must give you the medical and mental health care you need after you experience sexual assault.
+The jail must give you the medical and mental health care you need after you experience rape, sexual assault or harassment.
 This includes any urgent treatment for your injuries, testing and treatment for possible sexually transmitted infections, emergency contraception, and counseling.
-You should get care not only if the assault occurs while you are in custody but also if you tell jail staff that you experienced sexual assault soon before you were incarcerated.
+You have the right to such care if the assault occurs while you are in custody.
+You also have the right to such care if you tell the jail staff that you experienced sexual assault soon before you arrived at the jail.

-You can also report the incident and get the problem addressed.
-The jail has a duty to prevent sexual assault or harassment.
-If incidents do occur the jail must take them seriously, protect and support the survivor, and hold the wrongdoers accountable.
-The jail cannot turn a blind eye to sexual assault.
-The jail must allow you to report instances of sexual assault or harassment anonymously and to anyone on jail staff that you trust.
-Jail staff must maintain your confidentiality, and they have a duty to protect you from retaliation by other incarcerated people or other staff if you report sexual assault or harassment.
+The jail must also investigate any incidents that took place while you were in jail, and provide you with supportive services like counseling.
+The jail has a duty to prevent rape, sexual assault, and harassment.
+When incidents occur, the jail must take the incident seriously, protect and support the survivor, and hold the wrongdoers accountable.
+The jail must allow you to report instances of rape, sexual assault, or harassment anonymously and to anyone on jail staff that you trust.
+Jail staff must keep your identity confidential, and they have a duty to protect you from retaliation by other incarcerated people or staff if you report rape, sexual assault or harassment.

-If you don’t feel comfortable reporting to or getting counseling from jail staff, the jail must allow you access to outside service providers who help people who have experienced sexual assault.
+If you do not feel comfortable reporting to or getting counseling from jail staff, the jail must let you access outside service providers who help people who have experienced sexual assault.

 Can officers or guards watch me undress or search my body?